-In addition to the standard management fee, there are other fees that impact your account.
+In addition to the standard management fee, other fees impact your account.

-1) The ETF Management Expense Ratio (MER) which is paid directly to the ETF providers and does not show up on your account statement.
-THe MERsof the ETFs used by BMO SmartFolio ranges from 0.20% to 0.35%.
+1) ETF Management Expense Ratio (MER) is paid directly to the ETF providers and does not show up on your account statement.
+The MERs of the ETFs used by BMO SmartFolio range from 0.20% to 0.35%.